As of Sunday, March 15, 2020, Mt. Toby Meeting has cancelled all in-person activities at the meetinghouse, including:

 • Walking worship and walking meditations.

-We expect these restrictions to remain in place at least for the next month.
+We expect these restrictions to remain in place indefinitely.

-• We know know that the virus has entered the Pioneer Valley.
-Several local hospitals are now reporting cases.
+• We know know that corona virus has entered the Pioneer Valley.
+Several local hospitals reporting cases as of March 2020.

 • We have many vulnerable people in the Mt.
 Toby Community.
 A vulnerable person is someone over 60 years old, anyone with an underlying health condition (heart disease, lung disease, diabetes) anyone with a weakened immune system, or anyone who is pregnant).